LayanAlrouji/3D_Modeling_Animation/README.md

 Legs Animation for walking : glTranslatef(legMovement, 0.0F, 0.0f) used to animate the legs walking.

-The value of legMove increases with each frame, and when it exceeds a limit it resets to 0.0f.
+The value of legMovement increases with each frame, and when it exceeds a limit it resets to 0.0f (-30).

 Legs Animation for jumping : glTranslatef(0.0f, jumpMovement, 0.0f) used to animate the jumping fot the legs.

 The value of jumpMovement increases with each frame, and when it exceeds a limit it resets to 0.0f.